Mako (roller coaster): Track

-The steel box track of Mako is 4,760 ft long and the lift is approximately 200 ft high.
-The track pieces were shipped on flatbed trucks from Clermont Steel Fabricators in Batavia, Ohio to Orlando, Florida where they were assembled.
-The track of the roller coaster is purple with the supports colored blue.
-The roller coaster was designed to have nine airtime moments and a third of the layout traverses over water.
+Mako is 4,760 ft long and the lift is approximately 200 ft high.
+The steel box track pieces were shipped on flatbed trucks from Clermont Steel Fabricators in Batavia, Ohio to Orlando, Florida, where they were assembled.
+The track of the roller coaster is purple with blue supports.
+The roller coaster has nine airtime moments, and a third of the layout is over water.

 Trains

-Mako operates with lead and fiberglass trains each containing seven cars.
-Every seat has its own lap bar restraint and each car seats four riders in a single row for a total of 28 riders per train.
-The trains were designed with the physiology of a mako with gills on either side of the train, and feature polyurethane wheels that help to reduce friction on the track.
-They were manufactured by Bolliger & Mabillard in Switzerland.
+Mako operates with three lead and fiberglass trains, each containing seven cars.
+The ride features individual lap bar restraints and each car seats four riders in a single row for a total of 28 riders per train.
+The trains were designed with the physiology of a mako shark in mind, featuring a face on the front and gills on both sides.
+They run on polyurethane wheels which help to reduce friction on the track.